 We removed support for legacy port 4282 to improve security.

 Legacy port 4282 allowed Code42 apps to connect to storage destinations using non-TLS messaging.
 Beginning with the introduction of TLS messaging in Code42 version 5.4, Code42 apps started using port 4287 to connect to storage destinations over a Transport Layer Security protocol.
 While secure, non-TLS communication over port 4282 is not as secure as TLS communication over port 4287.

-If you need help, please contact our Customer Champions.
+If you need help, please contact our Technical Support Engineers.